Rohan2002/Combination-Circuit-Language/README.md

 ```

 Query 1 will be read from top to bottom.
 All Input(s), Output(s), and Circuit Instructions and variables will be read, parsed, and applied to return a truth table.
-For Query 1 particularly, this language will generate 20 input bit combination, pass it through the Multiplexer circuit instructions, and generate 1 output.
+For Query 1 particularly, this language will generate a 20 input bit combination, pass it through the Multiplexer circuit instructions, and generate 1 output.
 Therefore there will be 2^20 possible combinations of the input bits, and thus there will be 2^20 possible types of outputs generated from this particular query.

 # Project Credits